ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/signal-measurement.png" title="Signal measurement" alt="Signal measurement">}}

-In this case, we can see that Signal was found accessible when tested on Vodafone Italia (AS30722) on 21st April 2021 at 11:48 local time.
+In this case, we can see that Signal was found accessible when tested on Magticom Ltd. (AS16010) on 3rd August 2022 at 12:19 local time.
 This conclusion is reached because [OONI’s Signal test](https://ooni.org/nettest/signal) was able to successfully connect to Signal’s endpoints.

 If Signal was found (potentially) blocked, this measurement page would show relevant information (based on the heuristics of [OONI’s Signal test](https://ooni.org/nettest/signal)).